 21st-century marketing, particularly internet marketing services, are prone to misunderstanding.

 On the one hand, the technologies of internet marketing may seem alien enough to some, that the whole subject may appear confusing.

 On the other hand, there are some aspects of internet marketing that are simple enough, that given an understanding of certain basics (like, say, how to create a blog), that one may consider the entire subject relatively simple.

 Therein lies somewhat of a danger.
-As an analogy, some individuals might believe they are competent photographers because they have a digital camera and have taken some good photos.
+As an analogy, some individuals might believe they are competent photographers because they have a phone and have taken some good photos.
 However, the difference between a competent amateur photographer and one who is a true professional can be so significant, that it defies logic and rational economics at first blush.
 Why will companies and/or advertising agencies pay thousands of dollars to utilize the services of a top pro as opposed to a photographer who would potentially charge a lot less, but lacks pro experience?

-One reason is because the cost to re-shoot an unsuccessfully executed project can be higher than the original shoot, and in the process, careers may be damaged as a result of a failed project.
+One reason is that the cost to re-shoot an unsuccessfully executed project can be higher than the original shoot, and in the process, careers may be damaged as a result of a failed project.
 Stated another way, the cost of failing now may be considerably higher than the cost of getting it right later.

 In simple terms, what it takes to provide PREDICTABLY good images, under specialized and/or pressured circumstances – on demand – is so different than what it takes to turn out good photos at one’s leisure, that the value difference between an amateur and top-level pro can be significant in terms of cost.

 Returning to marketing, and achieving predictable results, the difference between an experienced marketing professional and one who is not, can, in some circumstances, equate to the success or a failure of a company.
 Which is why some companies will pay large sums to consult with outside marketing professionals, when they are already funding large budgets internally for marketing services.